 8. Data-driven insights and reporting

-- Customizable dashboards – Monitor application volumes, turnaround times, approval rates, and more at a glance
+- Customizable dashboards to track application volumes, turnaround times, and approval rates

-- Loan performance tracking – Analyze portfolio health, delinquency trends, and repayment behavior
+- Loan performance tracking to monitor portfolio health and repayment trends

-- Borrower insights – Understand patterns such as missed payments or repayment delays
+- Borrower insights to spot missed payments or delays

-- Geographic analysis – Visualize lending activity by region to spot high-performing or underserved markets
+- Geographic analysis to identify high-performing or underserved markets

-- Compliance-ready reporting – Easily generate structured reports for audits, regulatory bodies, and internal reviews
+- Compliance-ready reporting for audits and regulatory reviews

 2. Robust automation capabilities